learning-zone/javascript-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. How to use Web Workers in javascript?
+## Q 18.12.
+How to use Web Workers in javascript?

 **Step 01: Create a Web Workers file**: Write a script to increment the count value.